Nationals vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Washington Nationals

-- Alex Call has 23 hits with three doubles, three home runs, 15 walks and 14 RBI.
-He's also stolen two bases.
+- Garcia has 26 hits with four doubles, a triple, three home runs, seven walks and 15 RBI.
+He's also stolen one base.

 |Opponent